 Windows 10 Explorer

-Log in to your WebDAV client with your full Fastmail username and an app password with WebDAV/FTP permissions.
+Log in to your WebDAV client with your full Fastmail username and an app password with WebDAV permissions.

 You must use the username you used to sign up for your account.
-Aliases cannot be used.
+Other email addresses in your account cannot be used.

 Some software may have difficulty with the @ symbol.
 In these cases, you can use other symbols in its place: